Our Wakes: 2016

 Beautifull Corsica west coast: (1 June- 8 July 2016)

-enjoyed more than a month of pleasant weather that has given us the opportunity to visit the
+more than a month of pleasant weather that has given us the opportunity to visit the places we

-places we wanted.
-The West coast of Corsica between Calvi and Bonifacio is very beautiful and
+wanted.
+The West coast of Corsica between Calvi and Bonifacio is very beautiful and the cliffs are

 Calvi.